Other travel documents

 1977 Holiday meeting Frankie

-- to Aix. camped in field opposite Frankie's, took kids to the circus, the clown shouted to everyone "Look at the Englishman", route to Aix through "Tunnel du Chat".
+- to Aix. camped in field opposite Frankie's.
+We took kids to a local visiting circus, the clown shouted to everyone "Look at the mean Englishman" when I declined to buy a programme.
+The route to Aix was through "Tunnel du Chat".
 Hamish's birthday.
-Walked to the river with lots of French kids (tadpoes?); I can talk to them easier than to adults.
+Walked to the river with lots of French kids (tadpoles?); I can talk to them easier than to adults.

 - via Mt Cenis Pass to Asti.
-Looking for a parking place I drove into market along between the stalls, found it was a dead end, had to reverse all the way out, visited the Asti winery.
+Looking for a parking place I drove accidentally into market along between the stalls, found it was a dead end, had to reverse all the way out.
+Of course we visited the Asti winery.
 Swim in camp pool.

-- via Gattorna to Near Pisa, hard to find, "Camping In the clouds" (and mosquitoes/flies).
+- via Gattorna to near Pisa.
+We had trouble finding a campsite I'd looked up, it was hard to find, "Camping In the clouds" (and mosquitoes/flies).
 Maresca is nearby.
-Visited Pisa (frightening going up the tower).
-Wedding anniversary pizza in Pisa with Sylvia.
-Visited Florence.
+We visited Pisa (frightening going up the leaning tower).
+Sylvia always remembers our wedding anniversary, so treated us to a pizza in Pisa We visited Florence.

-- via Modena, Verona to Lazise (first time, camped on the front row, blown away in the storm) Angus chatting up local signorina/chicks (Elda & Rita) and posing on his skateboard (aloha).
+- via Modena, Verona to Lazise "Camping Fossalta".
+It was our first time, we camped in a nice empty pitch on the front row overlooking the lake, and were blown away in the regulaer "Bora" storm which comes every 2 weeks.
+Angus chatted up lthe ocal signorina/chicks (Elda & Rita) and posed on his skateboard (aloha).
 Day in Verona (21 miles each way), saw Juliet's balcony and tomb, and the arena.
-Shop at Citta Mercato.
+Shopped on the way back at big supermarket Citta Mercato.
+The road near there is lined with prostitutes.
 Watched game of tamborelle.
-Day trip to Sirmione, grande gelati.
-Bora wind!
+Day trip to Sirmione, where we eat grande gelatis!

 - via Bolzano, Ofern Pass to Zernez (again).
 Walked up the mountain-side.
 Day trip to St Moritz.
 Day trip to Lavigno over dam and Bernina Pass, back through tunnel.
 Saw Honda "trans-alp" rally.
-Everywhere was iced up the day we left.
+Everywhere was iced up when we got up eary to strike and leave on the day we left, perhaps it was every night but we never knew.

 - via Flums, Zurich, Schaffhausen (famous waterfalls on the Rhine) to Strasbourg (dirty site Camping Baggersee, adjoining tent coughing and spitting over barbecue)

-- to Luxembourg same site again "Itzijste".
+- to Luxembourg same site again "Itzijste", a pity it no longer exists.
 Packed in the rain.

 1979 Holiday to Hungary